Frequently Asked Questions

 No, international students cannot study part time.
 U.S. immigration law requires that all international students on F1 student visas maintain full-time enrollment.
 To be considered full-time, undergraduate students must be registered for a minimum of 12 credits.
 Graduate students must be registered for a minimum of nine credits to be considered full-time.

-No, international students are not required to take the SAT or ACT, but it is recommended, if available.
+No, international students are not required to take the SAT, ACT or CLT, but it is recommended, if available.

 No, the university does not require the TOEFL for students who have earned a U.S. bachelor's degree or higher.
 However, some graduate programs require the TOEFL from all non-native speakers of English.